Curves on K3 surfaces: Positive characteristic

 \item there is a DVR $B$, flat over $W$, embedded in $U$ with image containing $X_{\overline\eta}, X$, in such a way that $M_{\Lambda, W}\cap U = B$, i.e., $B$ is the $\Lambda$-Noether--Lefschetz locus in $U$. \end{enumerate}

-By Nagata compactification \cite[\href{https://stacks.math.columbia.edu/tag/0F41}{Tag 0F41}]{stacks}, we may assume that $U$ and $\mathcal{T}$ are proper over $W$.
 From the assumption there is an integral rational curve $R\in |L|$ on $X_{\overline\eta}$.
 We spread the normalisation morphism $\widehat{R}\to R$ out to a family of genus zero curves $\mathcal{T}\to U$, whose generic member is integral.
+By Nagata compactification \cite[\href{https://stacks.math.columbia.edu/tag/0F41}{Tag 0F41}]{stacks}, we may assume that $U$ and $\mathcal{T}$ are proper over $W$.
 From Proposition \ref{prop:ss reduction}, there is a generically finite and proper morphism $f:V\to U$ and a generically smooth family

 of stable curves of genus 0 mapping to $\calX$ with images of class $L$.
 By the usual flatness criterion over one dimensional bases, $V$ is flat and proper over $W$.
 If $0\in U_p$ is the point corresponding to $X$, we let $E\subset V$ be an irreducible component of $f^{-1}(0)$.